DrBaxR/obsidian-vault/refs/hibyte/Testing Angular Workshop.md

 Neither of these test types are perfect: they all have their advantages and disadvantages.
 Therefore, it's a good idea to integrate all of them in your projects.

 ## Unit test for `TodoCardComponent`
 You need to import the `TestBed` from `@angular/core/testing`.
-After that you need to create a testing module, compile it and finally create the `TodoCard` component.
+After that you need to create a testing module, compile it and finally create the `TodoCard` component .
 All this can be done in the `beforeEach` block:

 ```ts
 beforeEach(async () => {